Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 1. Repeat the process for your other app.

 After a few minutes, you can navigate to your production frontend app to validate the slot swap succeeded.
 You should copy and paste your production backend app's URL into the textbox and confirm you get the message "Hello from the backend web app!".
 If you do, congrats, you completed the tutorial!
-If the app crashes, go back through this post to ensure your connections are configured appropriately.
+If the app crashes, go back through this post to ensure your connections are configured properly.

 At this point, your apps are up and running and any changes you make to your source code will automatically trigger an update to both of your staging apps.
 You can then repeat the slot swap process described above when you're ready to move that code into production.